Description and Discussion on DCASE 2025 Challenge Task 2: First-shot Unsupervised Anomalous Sound Detection for Machine Condition Monitoring: Abstract

 \section{Abstract}

 This paper introduces the task description for the Detection and Classification of Acoustic Scenes and Events (DCASE) 2025 Challenge Task 2, titled “First-shot unsupervised anomalous sound detection (ASD) for machine condition monitoring.”
 Building on the DCASE 2024 Challenge Task 2, this task is structured as a first-shot problem within a domain generalization framework.
 The primary objective of the first-shot approach is to facilitate the rapid deployment of ASD systems for new machine types without requiring machine-specific hyperparameter tunings.
 For DCASE 2025 Challenge Task 2, sounds from previously unseen machine types have been collected and provided as the evaluation dataset.
-Results and analysis of the challenge submissions will be added following the challenge's submission deadline.
+We received 119 submissions from 35 teams, and an analysis of these submissions has been made in this paper.
+Analysis showed that various approaches can all be competitive, such as fine-tuning pre-trained models, using frozen pre-trained models, and training small models from scratch, when combined with appropriate cost functions, anomaly score normalization, and use of clean machine and noise sounds.